oeh-tnf/JKU-Games-Page/mithelfen.md

    <figcaption></figcaption>
 </figure>

-## You want to help
+You can find out more about the ÖH TNF and the other work we do by checking out [our website](https://oeh.jku.at/abschnitte/technik-und-naturwissenschaften)!

+## Got some spare time?
 Are you a talented Game-Master looking to host a few games?
 Do you have an idea for the perfect tournament we are missing and want to organize it?
 Are you a huge fan of LAN cables and want to share your expertise?
-Or you want to help us at the event with smaller tasks at the Infopoint, Games Rental, etc.?
+Would you like to help us at the event with smaller tasks at the Infopoint, Games Rental, etc.?

 We are always happy for your support!